⏱️ Estimated Read Time: 5–6 minutes

 The lease is up.
 The car’s still cute.
 Do you commit?

-This is the more common option—no early termination fees, no extra lease payments.
-Just you, the residual value, and a nice pile of DMV paperwork.
+This is the more "no brainer" option—no more time to sit on the decision, no remaining lease payments to account for.
+Just you, the residual value, and a nice pile of DMV paperwork (that Lease End will take care of for you, obvs).

 Best for: